A sub-Riemannian model of the motor cortex with Wasserstein distance

-\begin{itemize} \item{Generate a family of curves $\gamma_i$, solutions of the equation \eqref{fragments}. } \item{Associate a density to each curve, using the definitions provided in Section \ref{stateofthe art}, and compute the Wasserstein distance $d_S(\gamma_i, \gamma_j)$ between any couple of curves.} \item{Compute the affinity matrix} for every $(i,j)$ we define the Wasserstein affinity matrix $A_W$ in terms of the distances between the couple of curves $\gamma_i$ and $\gamma_j$.
+\item Compute the Wasserstein distance $d_{\mathcal{F}}(\gamma_i,\gamma_j)$ using formula~\ref{Wass-d} for each component. \item Compute the affinity matrix for every $(i,j)$ we define the Wasserstein affinity matrix $A_{\mathcal{F}}$ in terms of the distances between the couple of curves $\gamma_i$ and $\gamma_j$ and the connectivity kernel \eqref{KF}.
 Precisely,